gmashik/PowerBI_Project/Sales_Report_dashboard/Readme.md

 In this project we've build a interactive sales report dashboard.
-Find the data in the data folder
+Please open the pdf to see the full report(If you don't have power bi).